Hong Kong protesters ask Angela Merkel for support | DW | 04.09.2019

-Activist Joshua Wong urged German Chancellor Angela Merkel to use her upcoming trip to China to speak on behalf of the pro-democracy protesters.
-Wong said Merkel had "first-hand experience of a dictatorial government."
+Activist Joshua Wong urged the German Chancellor to use her trip to China to speak on behalf of pro-democracy protesters.
+Meanwhile, reports suggest Lam is expected to withdraw the controversial extradition bill.

 But the movement has evolved to demand the resignation of Hong Kong's Chief Executive Carrie Lam, the expansion of democratic reforms and an investigation over police brutality against demonstrators.